Abia State: Education

 Abia state's public and private secondary schools, according to a document by the Ministry of Education, had a student–teacher ratio of 8:1 to 12:1 from 2013 to 2016 school year.
 All school divisions must adhere to educational standards set forth by the Abia State Ministry of Education.
 In 2016, 13,699 students (5,512 males and 8,187 females) were enrolled in public schools while 14,798 (7,068 males and 7,730 females) were enrolled in private schools.
 In 2017, 13,351 students (5,517 males and 7,834 females) were enrolled in the public schools, while 39,280 students (19,260 males and 20,020 females) were enrolled in private schools.
-According to the National Bureau of Statistics, there exist As of 2016, 168 public school and 194 provate schools, and As of 2017 233 public schools and 1,095 private schools.
+According to the National Bureau of Statistics, there exists, as of 2016, 168 public schools and 194 private schools, and, as of 2017, 233 public schools and 1,095 private schools.

 In 2016, 3859 students graduated from public high schools while 5419 graduated from private schools.
 In 2017, 3691 graduated from public schools while 11,707 graduated from private schools.
 As of 2025 Goodluck Ubochi serves as the Commissioner for Basic and Secondary Education while Uche Eme serves as the Commissioner for Tertiary Education.

 Colleges and universities

 According to The Guardian, Abia had a literacy level of 94.24 percent in 2017 after Imo, Lagos, and Ekiti States.
 The Ministry of Education recognizes 5 universities in Abia; one federal, one state, and three privately-owned universities.
-In the 2025 Unirank ranking of universities, Michael Okpara University of Agriculture ranked 57th, Abia State University is 67th, Gregory University is 94th, Rhema University is 105th, Clifford University is 147th, and Spiritan University Nneochi is 161th.
+In the 2025 Unirank ranking of universities, Michael Okpara University of Agriculture ranked 57th, Abia State University is 67th, Gregory University is 94th, Rhema University is 105th, Clifford University is 147th, and Spiritan University, Nneochi is 161th.

 Abia State University, founded in 1981 is the only state university and the oldest in Abia.
 Lux Mundi University became the first private university in Umuahia, the state capital.
 In 2024, the state under Governor Alex Otti, adopted a policy of free and compulsory basic education for all the state's residents as well as non-indigenes which took effect in January 2025.

 Transportation

 The nearest airport to Abia is Sam Mbakwe Cargo Airport (Owerri Airport), it is an hour drive to Umuahia and Aba.
 It is two hours' drive to Port Harcourt International Airport.
 Akwa Ibom Airport (Akwa Ibom State) can also serve would-be visitors.
-The distance between Uyo (Akwa Ibom) and Umuahia (Abia) is: 73.28 km.
+The distance between Uyo (Akwa Ibom) and Umuahia (Abia) is 73.28 km.

-The rail transport is also available in the state very effective.
-Aba is connected to Port Harcourt by rail.
-Umuahia is connected to Aba and Enugu by rail.
+Rail transport is also available in the state.
+Aba is connected to Port Harcourt by rail, Umuahia is connected to Aba and Enugu by rail.
 The coastal parts of the State are equally accessible using boats and canoes.